Ice Climber

-is a platform game developed and published by Nintendo for the arcade VS. System in 1984, and for the Famicom and Nintendo Entertainment System consoles in 1985.
-The characters Popo and Nana (Pepe and Nana in the German version), collectively known as the Ice Climbers, scale 32 vertically scrolling, ice-covered mountains to recover stolen vegetables from a giant condor.
+is a 1985 platform video game developed and published by Nintendo.
+It was released for both the arcade VS. System and the Famicom/Nintendo Entertainment System console.
+The main protagonists, Popo and Nana, collectively known as the Ice Climbers, scale 32 vertically scrolling, ice-covered mountains to recover stolen vegetables from a giant condor.
 In some European countries, Ice Climber was bundled with the Nintendo Entertainment System.